Cabinet Secretary for Climate Action and Rural Affairs

-The Cabinet Secretary for Climate Action and Energy is a Scottish Government Cabinet position with responsibility for the Net Zero and energy (where not reserved) policy of Scotland.
-The incumbent is Gillian Martin who has held the brief since June 2025.
-She previously served as Acting Cabinet Secretary for Net Zero and Energy while her predecessor Mairi McAllan was on maternity leave between July 2024 and June 2025.
+The Cabinet Secretary for Climate Action and Rural Affairs is a Scottish Government Cabinet position with responsibility for the Net Zero and environmental policy of Scotland.
+The incumbent is Gillian Martin who has held the environmental brief since June 2025.
+She also previously served as Acting Cabinet Secretary for Net Zero and Energy while her predecessor Mairi McAllan was on maternity leave between July 2024 and June 2025.

 History

 The role was first titled Cabinet Secretary for Net Zero, Energy and Transport, with the initial holder being Michael Matheson, who was appointed in June 2018 following a reshuffle of the Second Sturgeon government.

 Following the formation of the First Yousaf government in March 2023, the Net Zero and Energy role was divided.
 Màiri McAllan was appointed Cabinet Secretary for Net Zero and Just Transition, whilst Neil Gray was appointed Cabinet Secretary for Wellbeing Economy, Fair Work and Energy.
 In June 2023, McAllan's title was retitled as Cabinet Secretary for Transport, Net Zero and Just Transition.

 After the February 2024 reshuffle of Yousaf's government the role was merged with the Economy portfolio, to create the Cabinet Secretary for Wellbeing Economy, Net Zero and Energy.

 In May 2024, John Swinney renamed the role as Cabinet Secretary for Net Zero and Energy in his government with Màiri McAllan appointed to the role.
 Between July 2024 and June 2025 Gillian Martin served as Acting Cabinet Secretary while McAllan was on maternity leave.

 In June 2025, the role was renamed again to Cabinet Secretary for Climate Action and Energy and Martin was appointed to the role.
+In May 2026 the role was retitled Cabinet Secretary for Climate Action and Rural Affairs.

 Responsibilities

-The Cabinet Secretary for Climate Action and Energy is responsible for:
+The Cabinet Secretary for Climate Action and Rural Affairs is responsible for the following policy areas: